Independent Learning Pathway (ILP)

 Capable NZ works on the principle that the world of work is an extremely rich learning environment.
 We support businesses in meeting their strategic goals, and expanding their 'bottom line', through workforce training and development.
 Your staff can also take the opportunity to gain certificates, diplomas, degrees and postgraduate qualifications with the flexibility of customised work programmes.
 We offer a range of services that benefit both you and your staff, including:

 Read more about how Capable NZ can help your organisation or business

 Enable your staff to gain a formal qualification that recognises their years of experience - and see their commitment and motivation soar.
 Find out more about APL above.

 Work-based Learning (WBL)

 Get your employees to embark on a project that both directly benefits your company and gives them a qualification upon completion.
 Find out more about WBL above.

 Give your team 'the edge' over the competition.
 Work together to build the skills essential for successful teamwork - such as leadership, communication, and conflict management.
 We help you develop high-performing teams or individuals within your business.
 Find out more

 Capable Māori Services

-Within Capable NZ we provide a service specifically for those who live and practice tikaka Māori - and the Iwi and Māori orgainsations that support them.
+Within Capable NZ we provide a service specifically for those who live and practise tikaka Māori - and the Iwi and Māori organisations that support them.